 Did you know that panko breadcrumbs is actually electrified bread?
 No joke – that’s how it’s made.

-Panko (meaning “bread child”) starts out as a hunk of, well, bread.
+Panko breadcrumbs (meaning “bread child”) starts out as a chunk of, bread.
 After it’s left to rise multiple times, it gets flattened with a metal weight and then electrocuted.
 That’s right—panko is electrified bread.
 Shocking (sorry – pun intended).

 After it’s been zapped, it’s cut into small pieces and then passed through filters that reduce it down to the small, jagged pieces everyone knows as panko.

 It sounds pretty awesome—who gets to say that they eat electrified food very often?
 However, there are a few things to keep in mind before we make a final decision on these Japanese breadcrumbs.

 First, it’s important to remember that, just like regular breadcrumbs, panko crumbs are made from grains.

 In particular, it is sometimes noted for its acrylamide, a compound that forms when grains are cooked at high temperatures (can you get much hotter than straight electricity?).